collectively well

 the origin story

-if you’d told me 10 years ago that i’d be living in san diego, leading community healing experiences, and helping make real sustainable lifestyle changes, i would’ve laughed into my vodka soda.
+if you’d told me 10 years ago that i’d be living in san diego, leading community healing experiences, and helping people slow down & reconnect with what matters, i would’ve laughed into my vodka soda.

-breathwork was the practice that changed everything. it gave me the clarity to stop outsourcing my worth to my productvity work. it helped me learn how to listen to my body. to soften. to fully show up for the life i fought so hard to live.
+breathwork was the practice that changed everything. it gave me the clarity to stop outsourcing my worth to my productivity. it helped me learn how to listen to my body. to soften. to fully show up for the life i fought so hard to live.

-since then i've been in that the slow drip of coming home — to my own ancestral and spiritual lineage, to more honest ways of living and working, and to an ever-evolving practice rooted in trauma-informed facilitation, somatic embodiment, yogic philosophy and nervous system support.
+since then i've been building from the heart & coming home — to more sustainable ways of living and working, to my own ancestral and spiritual lineage, and to an ever-evolving professional practice rooted in trauma-informed facilitation, somatic embodiment, yogic philosophy and nervous system support.

 even as a teacher, i'm always a student.